 The GE program has four major objectives: (1) to develop your intellectual capabilities necessary to the enterprise of learning; (2) to introduce you to modes of thought characteristics of diverse academic disciplines; (3) to help you understand the conditions and forces that shape you as a human being and influence your life; and (4) to help you apply critical and informed judgments to the achievements of your own and other cultures.

-SDSU's General Education requirements consist of 49 semester units divided into four sections.
+SDSU's General Education requirements consist of 49 semester units.

 - Communications and Critical Thinking (9 units)